Jim Adler

-Life
+Early life

-Jim Adler was born May 23, 1943 to Alexander Adler and Ruth Adler (1919 - 2014).
+Jim Adler was born May 23, 1943, to Alexander Adler and Ruth Adler (1919–2014).
 He was born and grew up in Dallas, Texas.
 Adler attended St. Mark's School of Texas and then entered the University of Texas at Austin, where he earned his undergraduate degree.
 Continuing his studies at the University of Texas School of Law, he received his Juris Doctor degree (J.D.) in 1967.